 Who is Neil Henry?

 This magician, who is 38 and from Bedford, already serves the great and good and has a pretty impressive career in magic.
 On his YouTube channel (NeilHenryImpossible) you can see him messing with Blue star Simon Webbe, Loose Women's Linda Robson, and TOWIE star Lauren Goodger.

 Here's Linda getting a bit cross that she can't figure out his card trick:

 But those are B-listers compared to the A-listers whose private parties he has apparently entertained.

-His website lists Colin Firth, Robert De Niro, Hugh Laurie, Ant and Dec, Harry Enfield, Ronnie Corbett, Richard Caring and “many more” as his clients.
-Perhaps Ant and Dec gave him a bit of encouragement to apply for Britain’s Got Talent?
+His website listed Colin Firth, Robert De Niro, Hugh Laurie, Ant and Dec, Harry Enfield, Ronnie Corbett, Richard Caring and "many more" as his clients.
+Perhaps Ant and Dec gave him a bit of encouragement to apply for Britain's Got Talent?